xAPI-vle/xAPI-vle-recipe/recipes/Session-timeout.md

 ### Verb

-The Verb,[logged out](/vocabulary.md#verbs) describes the action of logging out of a platform.
+The Verb,[abandoned](/vocabulary.md#verbs) describes the action of logging out of a platform.

 ``` javascript
 "verb": {